 This also reduces the amount of space that you need to use this microphone.

 The Shure SM7B is one of the truest general-purpose microphones on the market.
-It is great for recording voice and instrumentals, although it may struggle with low tones.
+There is a reason why Podcast host Joe Rogan uses this microphone, It is great for recording voice and instrumentals, although it may struggle with low tones.

 This dynamic mic produces consistent high-quality sound in a very simple way.